 Why Choose Movingto for Expert Legal Guidance

-While they do cover the D8 Digital Nomad Visa, their reputation and service infrastructure are built around catering to clients who prioritise a polished brand image and a full concierge-style approach.
+While they do cover the Portugal Digital Nomad Visa, their reputation and service infrastructure are built around catering to clients who prioritise a polished brand image and a full concierge-style approach.

-With a Lisbon-based team and a wide range of visa services, they appeal to those who see value in a well-established name, despite polarised reviews.
+Despite polarising reviews, their Lisbon-based team and wide range of visa services appeal to those who value a well-established brand.

 Oliveira Lawyers is a traditional Portuguese law firm with a strong focus on U.S. clients.
 Known for their clear communication and direct lawyer access, they offer end-to-end services that cover the D8 Digital Nomad Visa process and more complex immigration needs.

-Their approach blends professionalism with personalised attention, resulting in overwhelmingly positive client feedback.
+Their approach combines professionalism with personal attention, resulting in overwhelmingly positive client feedback.
 While their rates are above platform providers, clients often find the investment worthwhile for the reduced stress and higher assurance of success.

 Lexidy Law Boutique operates as a forward-thinking, multi-jurisdictional firm, leveraging LegalTech to deliver efficient and transparent immigration services.